Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Pan roasting allows you to get that perfect delicious golden-brown crust while being juicy and tender throughout, plus it takes less than 16 minutes from start to finish to cook.
+Chicken Breasts are a predominantly white protein that comes from the breast area of the chicken between the sternum of the chicken.
+Pan-roasting it allows you to get that perfect delicious golden-brown malliard crust while being juicy and tender throughout.
+In addition, takes less than 16 minutes from start to finish to cook.

 Ingredients

-• Chicken – You will need boneless skinless chicken breasts between 7 and 9 ounces each.
+• Chicken – You need boneless skinless chicken breasts between 8 and 12 ounces each.

-• Fat – You can use any oil, or clarified butter will also work.
+• Fat – You can use avocado or olive oil oil, or clarified butter will also work.

-• Seasoning – I believe salt and pepper are best here, but you can use any special chicken seasoning you’d like.
+• Seasoning – I believe salt and pepper are best, but you can use any special chicken seasoning.

 1. Season the chicken breasts with salt and black pepper on both sides.